ansible/ansible-documentation/docs/docsite/rst/reference_appendices/glossary.rst

         choices.

-        :command:`ansible-pull` works by checking configuration orders out of git on a crontab and then managing the machine locally, using the :term:`local connection` plugin.
+        :command:`ansible-pull` works by checking configuration orders out of Git on a crontab and then managing the machine locally, using the :term:`local connection` plugin.

     Pulp 3 Galaxy